WBS-TW/Project_CPs/content/home/about_project.md

 categories: ["R"]
 tags:
-- Analysvetenskap
-- Forensik
-- Analytisk kemi
-- Statistik
+- Chlorinated Paraffins
-- Miljöforensik
+- Indoor environment

 # Order that this section appears on the page.
-weight: 3
+weight: 1

-title: Project dissemination
+title: Holistic insights into the sources, distribution, exposure and temporal trends of chlorinated paraffins in the indoor environment

 subtitle: "_____"

 design: